darktasevski/CompSci/ReactNative.md

 ```

 This example would log a new status each time the network connectivity changes.
 We can call subscription.remove() when we want to stop listening for changes – most of the time, we’ll do this when our component unmounts.

+### Alert

+The full method signature is Alert.alert(title, message?, buttons?, options?, type?):

+-   title - A string, shown in a large bold font, at the top of the dialog
+-   message - A string, typically longer, shown in a normal weight font below the title
+-   buttons - An array of objects containing text (a string), onPress (a callback function), and
+    optionally a style on iOS (styles can be one of default, cancel, or destructive).
+-   options - An object for controlling the dialog dismissal behavior on Android.
+Tapping outside the dialog will normally exit the dialog.
+This can be prevented by setting { cancelable: false
+    } or handled specially with { onDismiss: () => {} }.
+-   type - Allows text entry on iOS using one of the following options: default, plain-text,
+    secure-text, or login-password.

+### BackHandler (Android only)

+Like with NetInfo, we use the event listener pattern to handle back button press events:

+`BackHandler.addEventListener('hardwareBackPress', handlerFunction);`

+We can return true from our handlerFunction to indicate that we’ve handled the back button.
+By returning false, we indicate that we didn’t handle the event.
+Therefore, if any other functions have been registered, the next one registered should be called.
+These functions are called in the reverse of the order they were registered – the last handler registered will be called first.
+If no handler returns true, then the back button will exit to the home screen (the default back button behavior).

+### Refs

+React let’s us access the instance of any component we render using a ref prop.
+This is a special prop that we can supply a callback – the callback will be called with the instance as a parameter, after the component mounts (and before it unmounts).
+We can store a reference to the component instance.
+You can think of a component instance as the “this” when we access this.props or any method that’s part of our class.